Cirdans-Home/psfun/docs/serial.rst

 squaring and Taylor algorithms :cite:`MR508383,MR1981253` by `J. Burkardt <https://people.sc.fsu.edu/~jburkardt/f_src/matrix_exponential/matrix_exponential.html>`_.
 For using the phi functions, the code from :cite:`10.1145/1499096.1499101` is needed.
-It can be `downloaded <https://dl.acm.org/doi/10.1145/1499096.1499101>`_, compiled and linked to the main library in the install phase.
+It can be `downloaded <https://dl.acm.org/doi/10.1145/1499096.1499101>`_, compiled and linked to the main library in the install phase. bla bla

 All the implemented functions and the keywords needed to load the are given in Table :ref:`implemented_methods`.

 .. list-table:: Implemented Methods
    :name: implemented_methods
-   :widths: 25 25 25 50 10 10
+   :widths: 10 10 10 10 10 10
    :header-rows: 1

    * - Function